 expr[expr]: collection indexing.
 Overloadable (Index, IndexMut).

-expr[..], expr[a..], expr[..b], expr[a..b]: collection indexing pretending to be collection slicing, using Range, RangeFrom, RangeTo, RangeFull as the “index”.
+expr[..], expr[a..], expr[..b], expr[a..b]: collection indexing pretending to be collection slicing, using Range, RangeFrom, RangeTo, RangeFull as the “index.”

+C

-Appendix C: Derivable Traits
+Derivable Traits

 In various places in the book, we’ve discussed the derive attribute that you can apply to a struct or enum definition.

-The derive attribute generates code that will implement a trait with its own default implementation, on the type you have annotated with the derive syntax.
-In this appendix, we provide a reference of all of the traits in the standard library that can be used with derive.
+The derive attribute generates code that will implement a trait with its own default implementation on the type you’ve annotated with the derive syntax.
+In this appendix, we provide a reference of all the traits in the standard library that you can use with derive.
 Each section covers:

 What operators and methods deriving this trait will enable